 How popular is the baby name Magnolia in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Magnolia and check out all the blog posts that mention the name Magnolia.
+Plus, check out all the blog posts that mention the name Magnolia.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 In June of 1982, the Toledo Blade ran a short article about two local brothers who “enjoy the distinction of having initials which spell their names.”
 One was Thomas Owen Matzinger (T.O.M.), the other was James Irvin Matzinger (J.I.M.).
 Their dad Mike said it was “just as well” that he didn’t have any more kids, because he couldn’t think of any other sets of names to fit the pattern.

 My guess is that Mike was joking, because there are several other sets of initials that could work with an M-surname like Matzinger, one of which, T.I.M., is just a letter away from T.O.M.

 In fact, there are at least a couple of combinations that would work with every type of surname.